Treating Dog Aggression: Your Guide to Understanding Treatment

 1. How to plan a complete treatment program to ensure your dog is set up for success.

-2. How to recognize clear warning signs that your dog expresses that tells you how slow or fast to proceed.
+2. How to recognize clear warning signs that your dog expresses that tell you how slow or fast to proceed.

-3. What else you can do along with behavior modification to make things much easier and effective.
+3. Action you can take along with behavior modificationย to make things much easier and more effective.

 4. Things you might be doing that is blocking your dog from learning what you intend them to learn